junxit/us-congress-bills-113/bill.md

 - **(b)** *Effective date* The amendments made by subsection (a) take effect upon the expiration of the 6-month period beginning on the date of enactment of this Act.

 ## § 3.
+Prohibition on insuring mortgagors with 2 prior foreclosures

+Section 203 of the National Housing Act (12 U.S.C.
+1709) is amended by adding at the end the following:

+> - **(y)** *Prohibition on insuring mortgagors with 2 prior foreclosures* The Secretary may not insure, or enter into a commitment to insure, a mortgage under this section that is executed by a mortgagor who is the mortgagor under any two mortgages on 1- to 4-family residential properties that have been previously foreclosed upon.

+## § 34.
 Indemnification by FHA mortgagees

 - **(a)** *In general* Section 202 of the National Housing Act (12 U.S.C.
 1708) is amended by adding at the end the following new subsection:
   > - **(i)** *Indemnification by mortgagees*
   >   - **(1)** *In general* If the Secretary determines that a mortgage executed by a mortgagee approved by the Secretary under the direct endorsement program or insured by a mortgagee pursuant to the delegation of authority under section 256 contains a material defect such that the mortgage should not have been approved or endorsed for insurance, and a loan becomes delinquent within 36 months of such approval or endorsement leading to a default or the Secretary pays a claim within 36 months after such approval or endorsement, the Secretary may require the mortgagee approved by the Secretary under the direct endorsement program or the mortgagee delegated authority under section 256 to indemnify the Secretary for the loss, irrespective of whether the violation caused the mortgage default.
-  >   - **(2)** *Fraud or misrepresentation* If fraud or misrepresentation was involved in connection with the origination, the Secretary shall require the mortgagee approved by the Secretary under the direct endorsement program or the mortgagee delegated authority under section 256 to indemnify the Secretary for the loss regardless of when an insurance claim is paid.
+  >   - **(2)** *Fraud or misrepresentation* If fraud or misrepresentation was involved in connection with the origination, the Secretary shall require the mortgagee approved by the Secretary under the direct endorsement program or the mortgagee delegated authority under section 256 to indemnify the Secretary for the loss regardless of when an insurance claim is paid., except if the Secretary determines that the fraud or misrepresentation was the result of fraud or misrepresentation committed not by the mortgagee but by a third party and that the mortgagee had implemented adequate quality control and review procedures to deter, detect, and identify such fraud or misrepresentation.
   >   - **(3)** *Requirements and procedures* The Secretary shall issue regulations establishing—
   >     - **(A)** appropriate requirements and procedures governing the indemnification of the Secretary by the mortgagee, including public reporting on—
   >       - **(i)** the number of loans that—